depecode/nodejs-hackathon-starter/README.md

 - More features coming rolling out soon

 ### Submit an issue, feedback or a feature request
-- Any issue topics are welcome.
+- Any issues or topics are welcome.

 ### CONTRIBUTING
  - Fork it!